 STATEMENT AND CALL TO ACTION RE: H.4415

-In February 2020 H.897, a Bill Relative to Forest Protection and H.853, An Act to Assure the Attainment of Greenhouse Gas Emissions Goals of the Alternative Portfolio Standard, were combined with 2 other forest related bills into H.4415, An Act to Study Forest Management Practices ( see below).
+In February 2020 H.897, a Bill Relative to Forest Protection and H.853, An Act to Assure the Attainment of Greenhouse Gas Emissions Goals of the Alternative Portfolio Standard, were combined with 2 other forest related bills into H.4415, An Act to Study Forest Management Practices.
+Read the bill.

 H.4415 was reported favorably out of the Joint Committee on Environment, Natural Resources and Agriculture.
 The bill is now in the Rules Committee of each chamber.

 H.4415 will need to be shepherded through the Legislature by July 2020 and committee appointments will need to be made by the Governor, an often much delayed process, when we can afford no more delays.
 In addition, there are concerns regarding a potential lack of balanced perspective in the makeup of the committee.

 Given the Covid-19 Pandemic, it seems unlikely that this legislation will pass by the July deadline, or that the committee will be appointed and able to meet its obligations within the parameters set by the bill.

 The WENDELL STATE FOREST ALLIANCE regrets that the severity of the ongoing Climate Emergency has not impacted our Legislators enough to have moved H.897 and H.853 forward with the critical urgency our situation requires.
 The appointment of a “special legislative committee” to study management practices within the Department of Conservation and Recreation and the Division of Fisheries and Wildlife is far too little, far too late and is like rearranging the chairs on the Titanic.
 Read more.